ItzMehAdrik/ItzMehAdrik/README.md

 - 👋 Hi, I’m @ItzMehAdrik
 - 👀 I’m interested in Coding through python and javascript
 - 🌱 I’m currently learning js and also into learning web development
-- 📫 How to reach me : You can join my discord server. https://discord.gg/JbF6gCDc5X
+- 📫 Also loves to play games like csgo and dota

 <h3>🛠 Tech Stack</h3>